microsoft/pxt-arcade/docs/test/skillmap/class/class3.md

 ## Finale

-💯 **You did great!** 💯
+📝 **Great game!** 📝

 ---

-When you're finished playing your game, click **Done** to head back to the skillmap where you can share your game or keep customizing it!
+When you're finished playing your game, click **Done** to head back to the skillmap where you can move on to try animating your character.

 ~hint How do I share my game?💡